jlevy/lft/lft.md

     The most successful engineers of the future may combine have a different combination of skills.

-[^whyfast]: A reasonable question is, why is good engineering mean building things
+[^whyfast]: A reasonable question is, why does good engineering mean building things
-    quickly?
-Isn’t it more important to build them right?
+    *quickly*?
+Isn’t it more important to build them *right*?

     There are two answers.
     One is a business reason: if you don’t build it quickly, someone else might, and you